komalpuranik2004/gesture-help-detection/README.md

 # gesture-help-detection
 ## Author: Komal Puranik
-This code is in Python
+This code is in Python.
+It uses CV.